EMEDAT/QA-Wolf/qa_wolf_take_home/README.md

 ## Features

-- Validates the sorting of the first 100 articles on Hacker News
+### Main Assignment
-- Performs comprehensive article validation
+- **Validate first 100 articles on Hacker News/newest are sorted from newest to oldest**: Ensures that the articles are correctly sorted.

-- Conducts performance analysis
+### Above and Beyond Tests
-- Checks for accessibility issues
+- **Performance Analysis**: Captures and analyzes key performance metrics.
-- Scans for security vulnerabilities
+- **Accessibility Checking**: Performs comprehensive accessibility audits.
-- Verifies responsive design
+- **Security Scanning**: Conducts basic security scans.
-- Checks for broken links
+- **Error Handling**: Demonstrates attention to edge cases with specific tests for error handling.
-- Validates comment functionality
+- **Responsive Design Testing**: Ensures a good user experience across devices.
-- Handles and reports errors gracefully
+- **Detailed Logging and Reporting**: Logs detailed information about test runs and generates a report.

 ## Prerequisites